 Usage Patterns

-The way users significantly use the device impacts battery run time.
-Intensive tasks such as gaming or video streaming consume more power and shorten run times compared to lighter tasks like browsing or reading.
+The way users interact with the device significantly impacts battery runtime.
+Intensive tasks, such as gaming or video streaming, consume more power and shorten run times compared to lighter tasks, like browsing or reading.

 Screen Brightness and Connectivity

-Settings like screen brightness level and connectivity options (Wi-Fi, Bluetooth, GPS) affect power consumption.
+Settings such as screen brightness level and connectivity options (Wi-Fi, Bluetooth, GPS) impact power consumption.
 Higher screen brightness and active connectivity features drain the battery faster, reducing run times.

 Background Processes

-Background apps and processes running on the device consume power even when not in use, affecting battery run time.
+Background apps and processes running on the device consume power even when not in use, which affects battery runtime.
 Closing unnecessary apps and minimizing background processes can conserve battery life.

 Battery Chemistry